yoannmoinet/nipplejs/index.md

 In this configuration two directions can be triggered at a time, because the user could be both `up` and `left` for example.

+## Contributing
+Your help is more than welcome, I would be very honored to have you on my side.

+Here are some very basic guidelines.

+#### Commits
+Please follow these [guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit) so your commits will be taken by the self-generated changelog.

+#### Style
+There are both [JSCS](http://jscs.info/) and [ESLint](http://eslint.org/) in the project.

+To test your code against them simply run `npm run prebuild`.

+We follow a 4 spaces rule around here.

+#### Build
+Once you're satisfied with your changes, you can also include a build.

+1. `npm run build` to generate built files.
+Commit is automatic.
+3. `npm run copyToGhPages` will copy the new build over to Github-Pages with.
+Have a clean slate for this to work.
+4. `npm version patch|minor|major` depending on your change.
+Changelog will be generated and bower's version synced and everything is automatically committed (not pushed though).